Above: My faithful 2001 Dell laptop with its "huge"

 a "green road sign" theme throughout the site.
 I brought along a laptop computer on my journey, a digital camera, and a thick

-"How-To" book on Microsoft FrontPage, figuring that I would learn how to design websites as I went.
+"How-To" book on Microsoft FrontPage, figuring that I would learn how to design websites as I went, using HTML and CSS.
 During my travels, I posted

 stories and photos of the places I visited, from Bellingham to Boston, through the south Pacific and across the Australian Outback using my

 Above: I love highway signs, including this one in the Australian Outback.
 I decided to